-Just before baking the bread, you can slash the top if you want.
-Use a bread baker’s lame or a sharp serrated knife to do this.
+Just before baking, you can slash the top if you want.
+Use a baker's lame or a sharp serrated knife to do this.

 Lower oven temperature to 400 F just before putting the bread in the oven.
 Bake for 20 minutes, then remove the steam pan and place the loaves on the hot stone.
 Turn the temperature to 425 F and bake for another 20 minutes.
 The loaves should be well browned and have an internal temperature of at least 190 F.

-As soon as you remove the bread from the oven, brush with olive oil and sprinkle with coarse sea salt and dried rosemary.
+As soon as you remove it from the oven, brush with olive oil and sprinkle with coarse sea salt and dried rosemary.
 The crust should crack, making for an interesting finish.
 Let the bread cool for 1 hour before serving to allow it to finish cooking.

-- Always use bread flour for making bread.
-Bread flour has a higher protein content than bread flour, making a loaf that’s more chewy and rises higher.
+- Always use bread flour.
+It has a higher protein content than all-purpose, making a loaf that's more chewy and rises higher.

 - Be careful to add the right amount of water.
-Too little water, and the bread will be dense, tough, and dry; too much water, the bread will be super sticky and will spread as it rises.
+Too little water, and it will be dense, tough, and dry; too much water, the dough will be super sticky and will spread as it rises.

 - Knead, knead, knead.
 I cannot stress this enough!
-Kneading is one of the most important steps in bread making, so don’t cut it short.
+Kneading is one of the most important steps, so don't cut it short.
 Follow my tips in the recipe card below to see if your dough is sufficiently kneaded.